Blockstream/satellite/README.md

 ```

 If frame synchronization has not yet been acquired, you can do some
 troubleshooting.
-If you see a clear signal in the Overview tab of the GUI, first
+If you see a clear signal at the Overview tab of the GUI, first
 check the frequency offset of the signal.
 The receiver can correct a frequency
 offset within `+- 250 kHz`.
 If the signal band is centered at a frequency beyond
 this range, the options are **1)** to re-launch the receiver with a different